Master of Science in Environmental Analysis (MSEA) Degree

 Policies for the MSEA Degree

 The General Announcements (GA) is the official Rice curriculum.
-As an additional resource for students, Environmental Analysis publishes a graduate program handbook, which can be found here: http://gradhandbooks.rice.edu/2018_19/Professional_Science_Masters_Handbook.pdf
+As an additional resource for students, the Professional Science Master's Program publishes a graduate program handbook, which can be found here: https://gradhandbooks.rice.edu/2024_25/Natural_Sciences_Professional_Masters_Graduate_Handbook.pdf.

 Admission